Close Up (UFO): Reception

 TV Zone magazine considered this episode the worst of the series, commenting that the story lacks tension and the downbeat ending is "hardly worth a 50-minute wait".
-John Kenneth Muir calls "Close Up" one of UFOs "most dated" episodes, partly because of its "sexist" portrayal of Lieutenant Gay Ellis.
-Muir also criticises the ending, noting that it sees Neil Hallett's character, an expert on microphotography, "lecturing to Straker about the importance of 'inner space', and understanding distance and magnification in photographs.
+John Kenneth Muir called "Close Up" one of UFOs "most dated" episodes, partly because of its "sexist" portrayal of Lieutenant Gay Ellis.
+Muir also criticised the ending, noting that it sees Neil Hallett's character, an expert on microphotography, "lecturing to Straker about the importance of 'inner space', and understanding distance and magnification in photographs.
 Not only is this a seemingly basic fact treated as a cosmic revelation, but it makes all the other characters seem stupid for not realising it."

-Review website anorakzone.com ranks "Close Up" the fourth-worst UFO episode, stating that the plot is "thin [...] for a 50-minute show, and the basic point is hammered home repeatedly before the final credits roll."
-It also criticises the "oddly spiky" and "out-of-character" interactions between Straker and Ellis, as well as Dr Kelly's demonstration of the images' uselessness, which involves "showing [Straker] a shot of Gay's 'private area', magnified several thousand times over.
+Review website anorakzone.com ranked "Close Up" the fourth-worst UFO episode, stating that the plot is "thin [...] for a 50-minute show, and the basic point is hammered home repeatedly before the final credits roll."
+It also criticised the "oddly spiky" and "out-of-character" interactions between Straker and Ellis, as well as Dr Kelly's demonstration of the images' uselessness, which involves "showing [Straker] a shot of Gay's 'private area', magnified several thousand times over.
 Straker, ever stoic, seems oddly unconcerned by two of his underlings getting together to make him look an utter fool, or the fact that Gay's crotch looks like an alien planet when seen close-up."

+Noting some "amusingly awkward flirting" between Straker and Ellis, as well as the episode's "plentiful" scale model effects, Video Watchdog magazine wrote that the plot "does not amount to much, but fans of the programme's miniature hardware will be in heaven".